 4 Lastly, go with someone you trust.
 If you don't like their personality, or you just don't vibe, that is not going to be a smooth process for either side.

 We met, her and her husband (they are a team), did a walk-thru of the house, showed us their plans, signed some papers, and it was that easy.
 They had a great marketing plan and were very friendly so we hired them on the spot.
 I had planned on it taking about a year to downsize and get the house ready.
 They asked what kind of timeline we had, I was about to say a year, maybe 9 months, Shane speaks up and says 6 months from now.
 To which I said, "What, are you sure?"
 He assured me that was plenty of time.
 So we set a date for April 1st, 2020.
 April 1st is the month we take our camper to our local campground at the lake for our summer spot. www.lmrvresort.com Basically, we had six months to go through our entire 3500 sq. foot home, get rid of our items we have accumulated over 25 years in six months.
 Don't tell Shane I said so, but he was correct.
 We were able to downsize, paint, repair, replace, and sold almost everything we owned.
-I mean we busted our arses and worked non-stop, but we did it!
+I mean we busted our butt's and worked non-stop, but we did it!
 We did it, we were so ready!!
-Then, COVID.... if for some crazy reason someone is reading this 20 years from now and you don't know, just Google (or whatever the search engine might be), 2020.
+Then, COVID.... if for some crazy reason someone is read this 20 years from now and you don't know, just Google (or whatever the search engine might be), 2020!!

-Then our whole lives changed, and everything came to a complete STOP!!!
+Then our whole lives changed, and everything came to a complete STOP!!

 Written by: Patty Gill